 Under the Settlement, each Class Member who submitted a valid and timely Settlement Claim will receive a cash award.

-The Court has appointed lawyers to represent Class Members, including Greenwald Davidson Radbil PLLC.
+The Court appointed lawyers to represent Class Members, including Greenwald Davidson Radbil PLLC.